jcarroll95/stickers/README.md

 >
 >The backend v1.0.0 is completed, tested, documented, and deployed.
 Front end in progress.

+# Documentation
+>The server is live at https://www.stickerboards.app and displaying the documentation
+>It does not have a front end yet as of this push.

 # Usage
 >A sanitized config.env.env has been provided to outline the required environmental variables.
 Drop the second .env extension and fill in credentials for your database, mail server, and JWT secret.